lgo/go-swallow/README.md

  - PostgreSQL
 - Allow dynamic perform arguments (will have unvalidated types)
 - Provide a channel for the client to retrieve results
+- Safely recover from worker errors, and passing the error on to client channels

 ### Issues
 - Registering duplicate or primitive types as arguments or return signatures